Arne Slot: 2024–25: Inaugural season and Premier League title

 On 26 April 2024, it was reported that Premier League club Liverpool had reached an agreement with Feyenoord for Slot to manage the club at the end of the season, replacing the departing Jürgen Klopp.
 Slot confirmed this news on 17 May.
 Three days later, Liverpool announced that Slot would become head coach on 1 June 2024, subject to a work permit.
-On 17 August, he won his first Premier League match with the club after a 2–0 win away at Ipswich Town.
+On 17 August, he won his first Premier League match with the club after a 2–0 away win at Ipswich Town.
 He was the first Liverpool manager since Gérard Houllier in 1998 to win his first game in charge.
-He beat club rivals Manchester United 3–0 on his first visit to Old Trafford in his third game as manager on 1 September, becoming only the second Liverpool manager to win in his first match at Old Trafford, after George Kay in 1936.
+Liverpool defeated club rivals Manchester United 3–0 on his first visit to Old Trafford in his third game as manager on 1 September, becoming only the second Liverpool manager to win in his first match at Old Trafford, after George Kay in 1936.

 Slot's only competitive loss of 2024 came on 14 September, when Nottingham Forest beat Liverpool 1–0 at Anfield.
 This also ended up becoming the only Premier League game that season in which Liverpool did not score.
 Shortly after, Slot became the first Premier League manager to win his first 6 away games, the quickest Premier League manager to reach 15 wins in all competitions and the first Liverpool manager to win the first 11 out of 12 matches at the start of a season.

 On 27 November, Liverpool beat Real Madrid during their UEFA Champions League matchup with a 2–0 scoreline, ending Liverpool's 15-year winless run against the defending European champions.
 Following Liverpool's strong start to the season, Slot won Premier League Manager of the Month for November 2024.
 Slot's Liverpool went into 2025 9 points clear at the top of the Premier League (since matchday 6) and also on top of the UEFA Champions League (since matchday 4).
-They qualified for the UEFA Champions League round of 16 after finishing top of the league.
+They qualified for the UEFA Champions League Round of 16 after finishing top of the league.
 He reached his first final with Liverpool, the 2025 EFL Cup final after defeating Tottenham Hotspur 4–1 on aggregate in the semi-finals.
 In the final, Liverpool lost 2–1 to Newcastle United.

 On 27 April 2025, Liverpool defeated Tottenham Hotspur 5–1 to clinch the club's first Premier League title since 2019–20.
 Slot became the seventh manager in Premier League history to win a league title in their first season, and the first since Antonio Conte with Chelsea in 2016–17.
 He also became the first Dutch manager to win the Premier League.